andrealowe/domino-mpi-benchmark/README.md

 ### Running the benchmark script

 1. Start a Workspace or Job with the above configuration.
 2. Execute the mpi-train.sh script (note, you may need to change file permissions).
 The Job will automatically add the ```mpirun``` command, so just pass the name of the script.
-In a workspace use:
+In a workspace use the workspace-mpi-train script:
 ```
-mpirun mpi-train.sh
+./workspace-mpi-train.sh
 ```

 The results can be found in the train.log under SSD-coco-benchmark > Results > multi-gpu.
 This log will also show any errors and other details of the run.